Kinetic Event-Chain Algorithm for Active Matter: Introduction

-Active matter systems are non-equilibrium many-particle systems which are driven by energy supplied by a propulsion force at the level of individual particles.
-Active matter can be found at all length scales and both for synthetic and biological systems \cite{Marchetti2013}; examples comprise self-propelled colloidal particles \cite{bechinger2016} and microswimmers \cite{Elgeti2015}, cytoskeletal filaments propelled by molecular motors \cite{Surrey2001,Kruse2004,Kraikivski2006}, colonies of bacteria \cite{wu2000}, and swarms of animals \cite{Vicsek2012}.
+Active matter systems are non-equilibrium many-particle systems which are driven by a propulsion force at the level of individual particles.
+This gives rise to continuous energy dissipation, local time-reversal symmetry breaking, and entropy production \cite{Bebon2024}.
+Active matter can be found at all length scales both for synthetic and biological systems \cite{Marchetti2013}; examples comprise self-propelled colloidal particles \cite{bechinger2016} and microswimmers \cite{Elgeti2015}, cytoskeletal filaments propelled by molecular motors \cite{Surrey2001,Kruse2004,Kraikivski2006}, colonies of bacteria \cite{wu2000}, and swarms of animals \cite{Vicsek2012}.

-In the simplest active systems, the propulsion force direction is anchored to the individual particle, which breaks the rotational symmetry at the particle level, and changes direction upon diffusive re-orientation of the particle.
+In the simplest active systems, the propulsion force direction is anchored to the individual particle, which breaks the rotational symmetry at the particle level.
+The force changes direction upon diffusive re-orientation of the particle.
 The propulsion energy sets particles in motion and is dissipated via a surrounding bath, which breaks detailed balance and gives rise to non-equilibrium physics.
 The most popular theoretical and numerical model are active Brownian particles (ABPs) with an overdamped motion and a heat bath modeled by Brownian random forces (Langevin dynamics).

 Interacting active matter exhibits novel collective phenomena, which are not present in the corresponding equilibrium systems.
-One prominent example is the motility induced phase separation (MIPS) of self-propelled hard spheres \cite{Bialke2013,Cates2015}, which is an activity-driven clustering phenomenon driven by the active blocking of particles with opposing propulsion directions.
+One prominent example is the motility-induced phase separation (MIPS) of self-propelled hard spheres or disks \cite{Bialke2013,Cates2015}, which is an activity-driven clustering phenomenon driven by the active blocking of particles with opposing propulsion directions.
 More complicated phase behavior occurs for non-spherical particles or in the presence of alignment interactions \cite{Marchetti2013}.